haberdashPI/Weber.jl/README.md

 ## Real-time Performance

-The timing of audio-playback is close to optimal.
+The timing of audio playback is close to optimal.
 Below is a graph of the onset errors.
 Note that playback latency places a hard limit on timing errors.
 By default the buffer size for playback is 256 samples, leading to a minimum expected error of ~5.80ms, very close to the emprical latency of onsets of